Accessing the Program

-Health Science Division employees paid through the Lawson system do have access to the loan program, however they will need to visit the Lakeshore or Water Tower Campus Card Office to first receive a Loyola ID Card before use of the loan program can occur.
+Health Science Division employees paid through the Lawson system do have access to the loan program, we encourage visiting the lakeside Campus Card Offices to receive a Loyola ID Card for ease of access when coordinating pickups or returns.

 2.1.4 Change of Name or Account

-In the event a Name, University Network ID (UVID) or Loyola ID Card barcode change occurs, this may not be immediately reflected in our circulation system and result in the inability to create reservations or circulate equipment.
-Please email Digital Media Services directly to review your account further.
+In the event a Name, University Network ID (UVID), or Loyola ID Card barcode change occurs, this may not be immediately reflected in our circulation system and result in the inability to create reservations or circulate equipment.
+Please email email@example.com so a full-time staff member may review further.

 2.1.5 Groups Restricted from Access

-As the loan program focuses primarily on individual student academic use, access is not available to Alumni, Friends of the Library, Reciprocal Borrowers/Visiting Scholars, Library Community Access Members, Emeritus/Retirees, Contractors, Sponsored Guests or faculty/staff members that are not paid through the Lawson system.
+As the loan program focuses primarily on individual student academic use, access is not available to Alumni, Friends of the Library, Reciprocal Borrowers/Visiting Scholars, Library Community Access Members, Emeritus/Retirees, Contractors, Sponsored Guests, or faculty/staff members that are not paid through the University Lawson system.